shifty0g/wordlist-tools/README.md

 Features
 =============
-* Sets /wordlists folder
+* Sets /wordlists folder .. everything in 1 place :)
+* adds a sym link to the kali and metasploit wordlists
-* install wordlists function that will pull down wordlist popular wordlists collections such as Seclists, betterpasslists...est
+* install-wordlists function that will pull down wordlists from popular wordlists collections on github such as Seclists, betterpasslists...est installing all them in /wordlists
-* has variables so they can be quickly used
+* Has variables so they can be quickly used
 * a few aliass for quickly findings wordlists

 Install
 ========